 Maths in Fiction Textbook

-- 12 tutorials, worksheets and worked solutions covering famous movies including Speed, The Hunger Games, Top Gun, The Day After Tomorrow, Deep Impact, Furious 7, The Great Escape, Jurassic Park, Logan, Sahara, The Perfect Storm and Sully.
+- Maths in the Movies: 17 tutorials, worksheets and worked solutions covering popular movies including The Martian, Star Wars, Spider-Man: Homecoming, Speed, Unstoppable, The Hunger Games, King Kong, Top Gun, The Day After Tomorrow, Deep Impact, Furious 7, The Great Escape, Jurassic Park, Logan, Sahara, The Perfect Storm and Sully.

-- 13 exciting and interesting math-filled scenarios including Stunt Person, Fashion Designer, Architect for Millionaires, Base Jumping, Luxury Car Dealer, Firefighter, Hazardous Materials Expert, Social Media Star, Racing Car Driver, Runaway Plane, Self-driving Cars, Space Rescue Mission and Speed Record Setter.
+- Thrillify Scenarios: 14 exciting math-filled scenarios including Stunt Person, Fashion Designer, Architect for Millionaires, Base Jumping, Luxury Car Dealer, Firefighter, Surviving the Wilderness, Hazardous Materials Expert, Social Media Star, Racing Car Driver, Runaway Plane, Self-driving Cars, Space Rescue Mission and Speed Record Setter.

 Age range: 12 and upwards